miRackModular/Geodesics/README.md

 * [Ions](#ions): Atomic Dual Sequencer.

-Details about each module are given below.
+Details about each module are given in the [user manual](GeodesicsUserManualBeta.pdf).